BibleResearch/bible-notes/old_testament/prophets/habakkuk.md

 ## Date and Context
 While there are no explicit markers in the text, the rise of the Chaldeans and the promise of judgement at their hands described in Habakkuk 1:5-11 best aligns with sometime around the **Battle of Carchemish** (around 605 B.C.).
-I believe Habakkuk was likely written sometime between **609 and 605 B.C.**,shortly before the Battle of Carchemish where Babylon would assert their dominance and begin their dominance.
+I believe Habakkuk was likely written sometime between **609 and 605 B.C.**,shortly before the Battle of Carchemish where Babylon would assert their dominance.

 ## Theme(s)